ClojureBridge/organizing/How-to-Organize-Outside-of-SF.md

 ## Find a community
-> Tips for identifying allies within the local tech community
+> To Do: Tips for identifying allies within the local tech community

 ## Find a space